Arctic Shadows: one of the BEST green paint colours

 As for west and east-facing light, it depends on the time of day.
 Expect Arctic Shadows to look less warm and a drabber (weird word) in the eastern afternoon/morning western sunshine.
 However, it will still hold its hue (green) and come to glorious life in the eastern morning and western afternoon hours.

-North, East, South, West – Which Paint Colour is the Best?
+North, East, South, West – Which Paint Color is the Best?

 What’s the LRV of Arctic Shadows?

-With this LRV, Arctic Shadows can handle an overly bright room without washing out much, making it a great overall choice or FEATURE wall colour.
+With this LRV, Arctic Shadows can handle an overly bright room without washing out much, making it a great overall choice or FEATURE wall color.
 If you have a darker room, you’ll need to amp up that lighting and I would lean into slightly warmer bulbs vs slightly cooler ones.

 Photo via Tim Hanson Productions